truenas/middleware/docs/userguide/index.rst

 Copyright © 2011-2014
 `iXsystems <http://www.ixsystems.com/>`_
-.

 This Guide covers the installation and use of FreeNAS® 9.3.

 The FreeNAS® Users Guide is a work in progress and relies on the contributions of many individuals.
-If you are interested in helping us to improve the Guide, visit read the instructions in the `https://github.com/freenas/freenas/blob/master/docs/userguide/README <README>`._
+If you are interested in helping us to improve the Guide, read the instructions in the `README
+<https://github.com/freenas/freenas/blob/master/docs/userguide/README>`_.
 If you use IRC Freenode, you are welcome to join the #freenas channel where you will find other FreeNAS® users.

-The FreeNAS® Users Guide is freely available for sharing and redistribution under the terms of the `Creative Commons Attribution License <http://creativecommons.org/licenses/by/3.0/>`_ .
+The FreeNAS® Users Guide is freely available for sharing and redistribution under the terms of the `Creative Commons Attribution License
+<http://creativecommons.org/licenses/by/3.0/>`_.
 This means that you have permission to copy, distribute, translate, and adapt the work as long as you attribute iXsystems as the original source of the Guide.

 FreeNAS® and the FreeNAS® logo are registered trademarks of iXsystems.